Kemise: Overview

 Around Kemise are three villages with mosques, reachable only by footpaths: Dewe Rahmedo, about 20 kilometers from Kemise; Shonke, 23 kilometers away; and about 12 kilometers south of Kemise there is a footpath to the east after another 5 kilometers arrives at Tiru Sina.
 There are allegedly Muslim monasteries for men and women around this town, with their members living in round huts distributed in the landscape, separated from each other in the same way as Christian monks and nuns.

 On 19 January 2002 one person was killed during a clash between Muslims and Christians in Kemise.
 According to police reports, they arrested several persons for organizing the disruption or throwing rocks at the procession; however, all of those arrested subsequently were released.
 The person responsible for the death had not been identified by the year's end.

 Demographics

+A 2012 estimate puts the population at 23,864.
+This gives a population density of 6,363.73 people per square kilometer (16,457.93 people per square mile), given its area of 3,422.90 square kilometers (16,457.93 square miles), an order of magnitude higher than the Oromia Zone average of 169.16 people per square kilometer (438.11 people per square mile).

 Based on the 2007 national census conducted by the Central Statistical Agency of Ethiopia (CSA), this town has a total population of 19,420, of whom 9,782 are men and 9,638 women.
+This gives a population density of 5,180 people per square kilometer (13,400 people per square mile), given its area of 3.75 square kilometers (1.45 square miles), an order of magnitude higher than the Oromia Zone average of 104.96 people per square kilometer (271.84 people per square mile).

 The majority of the inhabitants were Muslim, with 90% reporting that as their religion, while 10% of the population said they practiced Ethiopian Orthodox Christianity.

 The 1994 census reported this town had a total population of 10,822 of whom 5341 were men and 5481 women.